coalton-lang/coalton-website/content/post/20211010-introducing-coalton.md

       (cl:concatenate 'cl:string str1 str2))))
 ```

 Coalton can also stuff Lisp objects into its data structures in opaque ways, using the `Lisp-Object` type.
-From within a `lisp` form, one can unpack a `Lisp-Object` with `unveil`, and one can pack a Lisp object with `veil`.
+From within a `lisp` form, one can simply use a `Lisp-Object` directly.
 There is no way for Coalton itself to "see" the guts of the `Lisp-Object` without using the `lisp` operator.
 Here's an example creating a simple `String-Map` piggy-backing off of Lisp hash tables:

 ```lisp
 (coalton-toplevel